sdispater/pendulum/docs/_docs/modifiers.rst

 set the time to ``00:00:00`` and the ``end_of()`` methods set the time to ``23:59:59.999999``.

 The only one slightly different is the ``average()`` method.
-It moves your instance to the middle date between itself and the provided ``DateTime`` argument.
+It returns the middle date between itself and the provided ``DateTime`` argument.

 .. code-block:: python